2009 G20 London summit: Gordon Brown's pre-summit meetings

-In the weeks before the London Summit, UK Prime Minister Gordon Brown visited several countries on three continents to try to secure backing for his goals at the London Summit.
+In the weeks before the event, British Prime Minister Gordon Brown visited several countries on three continents to try to secure backing for his goals at the London Summit.
 During the trip Brown was forced to re-clarify his position on fiscal stimulus after criticism from the Governor of the Bank of England.
 While speaking at the European Parliament in Strasbourg, France, he was challenged by a Member of the European Parliament over his spending plans.
-He also visited the US, Brazil, Argentina and Chile.
-He strongly attacked protectionism saying "One of the messages that must come from next week's summit is that we will reject protectionist countries, we will monitor those countries and name and shame if necessary countries that are not following free trade practices".
+He also visited Argentina, Brazil, Chile, and the United States.
+He strongly attacked protectionism, saying "One of the messages that must come from next week's summit is that we will reject protectionist countries, we will monitor those countries and name and shame if necessary countries that are not following free trade practices".

 In the weeks leading up to the London Summit, there had been a growing difference of opinions on the question of implementing further fiscal stimulus.
-The British and the American leaderships were in favour of another round of stimulus packages to try to stimulate the global economy, while the French and German leaderships remained strongly opposed to such measures because of the increased levels of debt which this would cause.
-On 26 March 2009 the Czech Prime Minister Mirek Topolanek strongly criticised the economic expansion policies of US President Barack Obama.
+The British and American leaderships were in favour of another round of stimulus packages to try to stimulate the global economy, while the French and German leaderships remained strongly opposed to such measures because of the increased levels of debt which this would cause.
+On 26 March 2009, Czech Prime Minister Mirek Topolanek strongly criticised the economic expansion policies of U.S. President Barack Obama.

 Attendance

 Leaders of the G20 countries present at the London Summit (taken before the proceedings on 2 April 2009).

 G20 leaders began gathering in London on 1 April 2009.
+The summit proper began on the morning of 2 April and took place at the Excel Centre in Custom House, East London.
 Before leaving for the London Summit, French President Nicolas Sarkozy suggested that if a meaningful deal was not agreed France would walk out of the summit echoing the "empty chair" gesture of then-French President Charles de Gaulle in 1965.
 At a joint press conference in London, Brown and Obama said that suggestions of a rift were exaggerated.
 Sarkozy attended a separate press conference with Merkel in which both repeated calls for the summit to agree on more stringent regulation of financial markets and restated their firm opposition to further financial stimulus packages.

-On the evening of 1 April the leaders attended a reception at Buckingham Palace hosted by Elizabeth II.
-During a photograph she lightly rebuked the Italian Prime Minister Silvio Berlusconi for shouting too loudly in an effort to attract the attention of United States President Barack Obama.
+On the evening of 1 April, the leaders attended a reception at Buckingham Palace hosted by Queen Elizabeth II.
+During a photograph, the Queen lightly rebuked the Italian Prime Minister Silvio Berlusconi for shouting too loudly in an effort to attract the attention of U.S. President Barack Obama.
 The story was featured heavily in the Italian media, and was used by opponents to lambast Berlusconi.
-After the palace reception, the leaders dined at 10 Downing Street where the food was cooked by Jamie Oliver.
+After the palace reception, the leaders dined at 10 Downing Street where the food was cooked by British chef Jamie Oliver.

-The summit proper began on the morning of 2 April and took place at the Excel Centre in Custom House, east London.